Neeharika226/Numpy-Matrix---Calculator/README.md

 # Numpy-Matrix---Calculator

-A Matrix Calculator is a Python-based project that performs various matrix operations using the NumPy library.
-This tool is useful for students, engineers, and data scientists who work with matrices frequently.
+This is a Python project that performs matrix operations such as addition, subtraction, multiplication, transpose, and inverse using the NumPy library.

+📌 Features
+Add two matrices

+Subtract two matrices

+Multiply two matrices

+Transpose a matrix

+Inverse of a matrix (if invertible)